julzaza/wildwitchherbs/_posts/2025-07-01-witchy-herbalism-101.md

 Learn [How to Make Moon Water and Use It in Magic](/moon-water-magic), it is a great way to begin your witchy journey.

-You can also [Start Your Own Witchy Garden](/witch-garden/) if getting your hands dirty doesn't scare you.
+Can also [Start Your Own Witchy Garden](/witch-garden/) if getting your hands dirty doesn't scare you.
+And let's be honest - real witchcraft can get a bit messy...

 ---